 • sleep with the window open

-• use a fan in your bedroom or adjust your air-conditioning to a cooler temperature
+• use a fan or air-conditioning in your bedroom

-• use a cold pack under your pillow or place one in your bed before going to sleep.
+• place a cold pack (wrapped in a light cloth) in your bed before going to sleep

 Maintain a healthy weight